AstridSlet/CDS_Visual_Analytics/assignment_W3/README.md

 ## Repo description

 The files found in this folder relates to the assignment of W3 (see below).
-To run the script download this folder and install the necessary packages found at the top of in the script: xxxxxxx
+To run the script download this folder and install the necessary packages found at the top of in the script: os, sys, pathlib, cv2, pandas

-You can then run the script __assignmentW3_visual_analytics.py__ When the script has been run with the sample data (xxxx .jpg files stored in the folder 'data') it should produce xxxxxxxx x files, that will be placed in the folder 'output'.
+You can then run the script __image_search.py__

-Along with the images the script should produce a csv file (also found in the output folder) which contains information about xxxxxx
+When the script has been run with the sample data (1300 .jpg files stored in the folder 'data') it should produce a  .csv file (which will be placed in the output folder) which contains histogram comparisons.

 ## Assignment description